rcha0s/codeworks/README.md

-# codeworks
+#codeworks
-Coding Practice and best solutions to problems
+Coding practice and best solutions to problems
-Crypto challenges to improve problem solving abilities and security knowledge
+1. Crypto challenges by NCCGroup
+2. Random Coding Challenges